ispras/michman/docs/configuration.rst

 Docker registry configurations
 -------------------------------

-Currently Nextcloud service deployment based on docker containers.
+Currently Nextcloud service deployment is based on docker containers.
 It's possible to use local registry:

     #.
 Prepare your registry.
 It may be insecure registry (without any sertificates and user controls), selfsigned registry or gitlab registry.
     #.
 Configure in *config.yaml*: